Green Card Eligibility Categories And How To Apply

 This also applies to human trafficking victims, crime victims, and abuse victims, which will allow them to seek relief and protection.

-DIVERSITY LOTTERY GREEN CARD
+4. DIVERSITY LOTTERY GREEN CARD

 Under the Diversity Visa Lottery Program, the United States government randomly selects up to 50,000 people from a pool of entries it receives each year from six geographic regions, including Africa and Asia.
 This lottery is only for people from countries that have had little immigration to the U.S. in the past.

-LONGTIME-RESIDENT GREEN CARD
+5. LONGTIME-RESIDENT GREEN CARD

 Individuals who have lived in the United States, whether it be lawfully or unlawfully, since January 1, 1972, may apply for a green card through a special process known as “registry.”
-To be eligible for a green card through a registry, all of the following criteria must be met:
+This designation has been used to collectively identify several special laws and exceptions to typical green card qualifications.
+Common examples of this include:

 • The individual entered the U.S. before January 1, 1972, which they must prove by providing an I-94 travel record